PNNL-Comp-Mass-Spec/CRNT4SBML/docs/post_processing.rst

 --------------------------------

-In this section we are again simulating the ODE system and tracking the concentration of s15 over time for different C3 values, however, we are now setting s15 = 2e5 as the initial species concentration.
+In this section we are again simulating the ODE system and tracking the concentration of s15 over time for different C3 values, however, we are now setting s15 = 2e5pM as the initial species concentration.
 This will allow the simulation to obtain values on the upper branch of the bistability plot.
-Note here that we are letting the initial value of species s1 = C3 - 2*s15.
-This value is chosen because it allows the conservation laws to be satisfied now that we have set s15 to a nonzero value.
+Note here that we are letting the initial value of species s1 = C3 - 2*s15_init.
+This value is chosen because it allows the conservation laws to be satisfied now that we have set the intial s15 to a nonzero value.
 The specific equation of s1 can be found by consulting the third conservation law.

 .. code-block:: python